Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Introduction

 Despite the advances in understanding microhydrodynamics of particles in density stratified fluids, there is a relative lack of literature examining viscosity stratified fluids, even though there is recent evidence suggesting that these effects would be more important than those due to variations in density in a variety of applications \citep{Dandekar_Ardekani_Swimming_Sheet_Viscosity,Jacquemin_Chemistry}.
-For example, viscosity gradients are present in the swimming of micro-organisms, and it is of much interest to biologists to understand how organisms move in such complex environments \citep{Hatwalne_PRL_2004,Liebchen_PRL_2018,Rafai_Effective_Microswimmer,Sokolov_PRL_2009}, as well as roboticists who design microrobots in such fluids \citep{Zhuang_Sitti_2017,Nelson_Kalkiaoos_Abbott_AnnualReview,Kim_Lee_LeeNelson_Zhang_Choi_2016,Cilia_Swimming_2,Cilia_1,Microrobots_Science_Robotics}.
+For example, viscosity gradients are present in the swimming of micro-organisms, and it is of much interest to biologists to understand how organisms move in such complex environments \citep{Hatwalne_PRL_2004,Liebchen_PRL_2018,Rafai_Effective_Microswimmer,Sokolov_PRL_2009,SCS_PhytoPlankton_2017}, as well as roboticists who design microrobots in such fluids \citep{Zhuang_Sitti_2017,Nelson_Kalkiaoos_Abbott_AnnualReview,Kim_Lee_LeeNelson_Zhang_Choi_2016,Cilia_Swimming_2,Cilia_1,Microrobots_Science_Robotics}.
 Some questions that arise are: how does a spatially varying fluid viscosity affect the common swimming speed, propulsion, and efficiency \citep{Swimming_Cost_ShearThinning}?
 Do microswimmers orient themselves in preferable positions in response to the viscosity gradients \citep{Swimming_Orientation}?
 The common approach is to leverage a prototypical swimmer model (squirmers \citep{Vaseem_Elfring_Viscosity,Datt_Elfring_Viscosity_Gradient}, swimming sheet \citep{Dandekar_Ardekani_Swimming_Sheet_Viscosity, Eastham_Schoele_2020PRF}, Purcell's swimmer \citep{Pak_PurcellSwimmer}, cilia \citep{Cilia_1,Cilia_Swimming_2}) and then couple it to the Stokes flow field with a variable viscosity.
-Currently, work has been performed on the the motion of a single sphere in a viscosity varying fluid \citep{ Datt_Elfring_Viscosity_Gradient}, but the effect of particle shape has yet to be considered.
-We note that the authors in the cited paper found that viscosity gradients give rise to force/rotation and torque/translation coupling for the sphere’s motion, which would otherwise not exist if the viscosity gradient were absent.
-This type of coupling is likely to give rise to unique rotational dynamics for orientable particles, which we will investigate in this paper.